lifecodeof/autopea/.github/instructions/ffi.instructions.md

 - Dispatch actions by using `this.$eval()`

 If you are forwarding expressions, return the result of the `this.$()` or `this.$value()` call directly.
 This means no checks or conditionals.
 Remote runtime will handle those cases.
-If you are dispatching actions, make sure this is right thing to do, for example, if you are making a method that goes like `.getX()`, you should forward it as an expression instead.
+If you are dispatching actions, return the result of the `this.$eval()` or `this.$evalHandle()` call directly.
+This means no checks or conditionals.
+Remote runtime will handle those cases.

 `this.$()` requires a constructor of the FFI type you want to return.
 This means it cannot accept arrays.
 For arrays, use `this.$arrayOf(FFIType)` to create a constructor that returns an FFI collection of the specified FFI type.